 But there’s another important key to strong delivery skills we learned in Mr. Ries’ class that is more about psychology than it is physicality: confidence and clarity of purpose lead to confident, clear delivery.
 And that begins at your desk—in the first moments of planning your presentation, facilitation, or training.

 Clarity at the start pays off in the end

 I can’t tell you how many times I’ve witnessed this scenario: a client comes to me asking for help with her delivery skills, like what to do with her hands, or how to get more power behind her voice.
-Before jumping into general principles about gestures or breath support, I typically ask about her preparation process, how she goes about putting together a presentation or talk.
-And 90% of the time, that’s where we find the root causes of her delivery challenges: in inadequate preparation that doesn’t allow for her best, most confident self to come out.
+Before jumping into general principles about gestures or breath support, I typically ask about her preparation process—how she goes about putting together a presentation or talk.
+And 90 percent of the time, that’s where we find the root causes of her delivery challenges: in inadequate preparation that doesn’t allow for her best, most confident self to come out.

 When you don’t feel confident or clear about what you’re saying and why you’re saying it, your body and voice show it:

-- Pacing and other distracting movements often indicate a wandering mind; your body, literally, joins you on the search for the next idea.
+- Pacing and other distracting movements often indicate a wandering mind; your body, literally, joins you in the search for the next idea.